 The fostering and upholding of the ethos of good behaviour requires there to be adequate and sufficient supervision during the times that the school is responsible for the pupils.
-The school is responsible for pupils during normal school hours.
-For the duration of visits which extend beyond these times and at other times as arranged with parents.
+The school is responsible for pupils during normal school hours of between 8.45a.m. and 3.40p.m. for Penny Acres and 8.35a.m. to 3.25p.m. for Wigley., for the duration of visits which extend beyond these times and at other times as arranged with parents.
 School visits will need to be checked by the Headteacher to ensure there is appropriate supervision for the nature of the planned visit and activities.